wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-san-diego-tustsum615.md

 position: SaaS Account Executive
 description: >-
-  Our Client, a B2B SaaS company, is actively seeking a driven and experienced Account Executive for a full-time position based in their San Diego, CA office.
+  Our Client, a B2B SaaS company, is actively seeking a driven and experienced Account Executive for a fulltime position based in their San Diego, CA office.
   This vibrant city is surrounded by the neighboring cities of Chula Vista, El Cajon, and Carlsbad.
-As an Account Executive, you will focus on full-cycle enterprise software sales with deal sizes ranging from $100K-$500K annually.
+As an Account Executive, you will focus on fullcycle enterprise software sales with deal sizes ranging from $100K$500K annually.
   This role offers incredible growth opportunities for individuals with a passion for selling complex technical solu...
 location: 'San Diego, CA'
 team: Software
 datePosted: '2024-12-27T06:17:11.726Z'